Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Introduction

 where $\Phi(x)\triangleq\max_{y\in\mathcal{Y}}F(x,y)$ and $\Phi_S(x)\triangleq\max_{y\in\mathcal{Y}}F_S(x,y)$ are primal functions, $\mathcal{A}_x(S)$ is the $x$-component of the output of any algorithm $\mathcal{A}$ for solving \eqref{eq:FS_problem}, $\dist\autopar{y,X}\triangleq\inf_{x\in X}\autonorm{y-x}$ and $\partial\Phi$ is the (Fr\'echet) subdifferential of $\Phi$.
 When $\Phi$ is nonsmooth, we resort to the gradient norm of its Moreau envelope to measure the first-order stationarity as it provides an upper bound on $\dist\autopar{0,\partial\Phi(\cdot)}$ \citep{davis2019stochastic}.

-Take the NC-SC setting as an example.
-The optimization error for solving the population minimax problem \eqref{eq:main_problem} consists of two terms\footnote{Here for simplicity of illustration, we assume there is no constraint and primal functions are differentiable, the detailed setting will be formally introduced in Section \ref{sec:prelim}.}:
+Taking the gradient norm as an example, the error for solving the population minimax problem \eqref{eq:main_problem} via solving its empirical counterpart \eqref{eq:FS_problem} consists of two terms\footnote{For the simplicity of demonstration, here we assume there is no constraint, and primal functions are differentiable.
+We will formally introduce the detailed settings in Section \ref{sec:prelim}.}:

-where the first term on the right-hand-side corresponds to the optimization error of solving the empirical minimax problem \eqref{eq:FS_problem} and the second term corresponds to the generalization error.
-Such decomposition on the gradient norm has been studied recently in nonconvex minimization, e.g., \cite{foster2018uniform,mei2018landscape,davis2022graphical}.
-Recently, there is a line of work that develops efficient algorithms for solving the empirical minimax problems, which gives a hint on the optimization error; see e.g, ~\citep{luo2020stochastic,yang2020catalyst}, just to list a few.
-However, a full characterization of the generalization error is still lacking.